DANser-freelancer/code_bits/README.md

 ```
 As outlined earlier, manipulation of `<var>.v` iself is prohibited.
 Which is why I provided a very flexible generator for operating on a custom type and getting it back as a **new** instance of the same custom type.
-- The generator is bound to the instance of the custom type from which you get that generator with `<var>.i`
+- The generator is bound to the instance of the custom type, from which you get that generator with `<var>.i`
   - this makes sure that no matter what happens around the generator `<generator>.return()`, the value will be of the same custom type as at the time of the call
   - the starting value is equal to `<var>.v`
   - intermediate value is equal to the current state of `<generator>{val}`.
 You get it from `<generator>.next().value`